coffemate/SuperFreezZ/README.md

 Contributing to SuperFreezZ
 ------------

-If you have a problem or a question or an idea or whatever, just open an issue!
+If you have a problem, question or an idea, just open an issue!

-If you would like to help, have a look at the issues or think about what could be improved and open an issue for it.
-Please tell me what you are going to do to avoid that I also implement the same thing at the same time :-)
+If you would like to help with developing, have a look at the issues, or think of something that could be improved, and open an issue for it.

+Please tell me what you are going to do, to avoid implementing the same thing at the same time :-)

 You can also [donate](https://gitlab.com/SuperFreezZ/SuperFreezZ/issues/18) or [translate SuperFreezZ](https://crowdin.com/project/superfreezz).
-If you have problems with translating, see here: #21
+If you have problems with translating, see #21

 Donate
 ------

-I do not accept monetary donations currently (I tried to set up a liberapay account but it was too much of an effort so I gave it up for the time being).
+Monetary donations are currently not accepted (setting up a Liberapay account was too much effort, so it was given up for the time being).

 However, to show me your support, you can [donate to WWF or the Christian Blind Mission and post about it here](https://gitlab.com/SuperFreezZ/SuperFreezZ/issues/18).
-I would maybe also have put Fairphone to the list as I really like the idea but there seems not to be an option to donate to them, either.
-So just let me point out here that Fairphone is selling an ethical and modular smartphone.

 Credits
 -------

-I took the code to show the apps list from [apkExtractor](https://f-droid.org/wiki/page/axp.tool.apkextractor).
+The code to show the app list is from [ApkExtractor](https://f-droid.org/wiki/page/axp.tool.apkextractor).

+Robin Naumann made a nice intro.

 Copying
 -------